 Every 40 seconds, someone in the U.S. has a stroke.
 In the Rio Grande Valley, SREF is fighting back — through research, education, and community.

-Strokes can happen to anyone, at any age.
 Recognizing the warning signs — B.E.
 F.A.S.T. — Balance, Eyes, Face, Arm, Speech, Time — allows you to take action in the moments that matter.

 Learn more at www.stroke.orgLearn the stroke warning signs